bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/homework-readme.txt

       * an h6 element containing "HTML/CSS homework".
     2. In the second div create:.
       * a span element containing text describing your favorite food.
-      * an a element linking to your favorite restaurant.
+      * an 'a' element linking to your favorite restaurant.
     3. In the third div create:
+      * an an unordered list with two list items
-      * an img tag linking to your favorite food.
+      * an img tag in each list item linking to your favorite food.
 (Use google image search to find a photo, if you can't use this address: "http://http://lorempixel.com/400/200/food/").

 II.
 Add some style